 As the car is burned, the dream-images it embodies are also destroyed in the process: the American dream, financial stability, mobility, the West, escape – all smolder and are incinerated.
 But burning is not a solely destructive process; it can also be generative.
 When something is burned, energy is ignited and can spread rapidly.
 For instance, the verb “brand” means searing a symbol onto something to signify ownership (the Danish word for fire is in fact “brand”).
 A brand, such as a copyrighted brand, is also something that can catch on and circulate swiftly.

-In fact, the image of a burning car has been widely circulated in the past decade, and has become a brand of political revolt and resistance.
-Car burning became common practice at political riots, such as the ones carried out during the wake of the Paris revolts in 2008.
-Like a hot trend, the act of car-burning-as-protest soon reached the neighbourhood of Nørrebro in Copenhagen, and the burning car soon became the ‘logo’ of political rioting at the time.
-However, the widely-publicized image of the burning car itself was granted more mobility and exposure than the individuals burning the car as a sign of political resistance.
-The original sign of the burning car self-combusts, thus producing a new one.
+In the past decade, the image of a burning car has become a symbol of political revolt and resistance.
+Car burning became common practice at political uprisings, such as the Paris revolts in 2008.
+Like a hot trend, the act of car-burning-as-protest soon reached the neighbourhood of Nørrebro in Copenhagen, and the image of a burning car became a “logo” of protest.
+However, the widely-publicized image of the burning car was granted more exposure than the individuals burning the car or their political demands.
+The original sign of the burning car self-combusts, thus producing new symbols.

-Produced by Propeller Group (Ho Chi Minh City) and co-produced by the Vleeshal, Middelburg, Nederlands.
+Produced by Propeller Group (Ho Chi Minh City) and co-produced by the Vleeshal, Middelburg, Netherlands.